-An application process is under way to identify families who will receive homes in 2014.
+An application process is under way to identify families who will receive homes in 2014 and 2015.
 If your family is in need of affordable housing and ready for homeownership, but is ineligible for a traditional loan because of a low but stable income, the Habitat program might be for you.

-Simply complete the pre-qualification form to see if you qualify to apply.
+Simply complete the Homebuyer Information Brochure to see if you qualify to apply.
 If so return the form to the Habitat office to receive further application information.
 Pre-Qualification forms are also available at the office and both ReStores or by calling (231) 727-6020.

 Thivent Financial sponsoring 6th MCHFH Home!